 Some wellbeing favourites of ours are:

-We all know how cathartic a spring clean can be – minimalism as a lifestyle choices takes this even further by focusing on creating more and consuming less in the first place.
+We all know how cathartic a spring clean can be – minimalism as a lifestyle choices takes this even further by focusing on consuming less in the first place.
 Some people embrace minimalism as a complete lifestyle and others like to adopt the approach in specific areas of their lives.

 Put simply: ‘Minimalists search for happiness not through things, but through life itself; thus, it’s up to you to determine what is necessary and what is superfluous in your life.’